Nielsen realization in dimension four and projective twists: Proof of Theorem B

-We can now describe several subgroups of $\M(Z_{m,n})$ that do not lift to $\D(Z_{m,n})$.
-For example, let $R$ be a disjoint union of essential projective planes among $\{R_i\}$ and $S$ be a disjoint union of {$k \neq (4m+n)/2$} exceptional spheres among $\{S_j\}$, respectively.
-By Corollary~\ref{cor:obstruction} and Remark~\ref{rk:multiPT}, the projective multi-twist $T_R$ in $\M(Z_{m,n})$ does not lift to any finite order diffeomorphism in $\D(Z_{m,n})$.
-Since $R_i$ are essential, by Proposition~\ref{prop:essential}, $T_R$ is not isotopic to identity.
-Similarly, by Theorem~\ref{thm:obstruction2}, the multi-reflection $T_S$ does not lift either, and $T_S$ is not isotopic to identity by Proposition~\ref{prop:MT}(b).
-Therefore the Nielsen realization fails for the non-trivial subgroups $\langle T_R \rangle$ and $\langle T_S \rangle$ of $\M(Z_{m,n})$.
-Switching the orientation, and invoking the mirror statements in Corollary~\ref{cor:obstruction} and Theorem~\ref{thm:obstruction2}, we get similar examples in $\M(\overline{Z}_{m,n})$, where now $Q_{\overline{Z}_{m,n}} \cong (4m+n)\langle 1 \rangle$.
+By Theorem~\ref{thm:obstruction2}, the multi-reflection $T_S$ does not lift, and $T_S$ is not isotopic to identity by Proposition~\ref{prop:MT}(b).
+Therefore the Nielsen realization fails for the order two subgroup $\langle T_S \rangle$ of $\M(Z_{n})$.
+Switching the orientation, and invoking the mirror statement in Theorem~\ref{thm:obstruction2}, we get similar examples in $\M(\overline{Z}_{n})$, where now $Q_{\overline{Z}_{n}} \cong (4+n)\langle 1 \rangle$. \end{proof}

-The rank four examples are the Hitchin manifold and its mirror, which are irreducible as pointed out in Lemma~\ref{lem:Hitchin}(a).
-(However in this case we cannot tell if the subgroup $\langle T_R \rangle$ is of finite order in $\M(Z_{m,n})$.)
-When the rank is at least five, the multi-twists hand us subgroups of order two. \end{proof}
+\begin{remark} By Lemma~\ref{lem:Hitchin}(b), the Hitchin manifold $H$ contains an essential projective plane $R$, so $\langle T_R \rangle$ is nontrivial in $\M(H)$.
+While we have not been able to determine whether $T_R$ is of finite order in $H$ or not, we note that, if it does, then by Corollary~\ref{cor:obstruction}, $H$ is an example of an \emph{irreducible} definite $4$--manifold with a finite subgroup in $\M(H)$ that does not lift to $\D(H)$. \end{remark}